 This homemade gluten free taco seasoning for kids has the traditional and addictive taco flavors that kids love without much spice.
-Use it to make chicken, shrimp, beef, turkey, or chicken tacos, burritos, or bowls.
-Your kids will love it!
+It's so versatile and your kids will love it!

 Whether you have a child that has to follow a gluten free diet (per a doctor's instruction) or not, this taco seasoning is for you!

-Make this homemade taco seasoning once and you will have 'taco Tuesday' set for weeks!
+This taco seasoning is perfect for making turkey tacos, taco salads, and more.
+Make this homemade gluten-free taco seasoning mix once and you will have 'Taco Tuesday' set for weeks!

-- This is the best 'do it yourself' taco seasoning.
+- This is the best 'do it yourself' taco seasoning mix recipe.
 In fact, it's easy enough that your kids can measure out the ingredients and make this seasoning themselves!

 - Tajin's FAQ page states that their products "do not contain gluten.
 In fact, TAJIN® meets FDA regulations for 'gluten free' products."
 For more information on the FDA's regulation of 'Gluten-Free" claims, please refer to their website.